 In addition to using a 403(b), you can also open an IRA to set aside money in an account that you have more control over.
 If you qualify, you might also be able to use a Health Savings Account to begin saving up for healthcare costs in retirement.

-Don’t forget that you might have other accounts from previous jobs.
+Please keep in mind that you might have other accounts from previous jobs.
 Rolling them all into one IRA can help you consolidate the money to more effectively plan for the future.
 Make sure you consider taxable investment accounts, savings accounts, pensions, and even Social Security benefits in your planning.

 Here are some tips for managing your retirement portfolio:

-- Review your accounts once a year and rebalance as needed
+- Review your accounts once a year and rebalance as needed.

-- Consolidate accounts to reduce fees and improve management
+- Consolidate accounts to reduce fees and improve management.

-- Be realistic about your retirement needs and plan accordingly
+- Be realistic about your retirement needs and plan accordingly.

-- Incorporate other financial goals and prioritize retirement
+- Incorporate other financial goals and prioritize retirement.

-- Use windfalls, bonuses, and other unexpected income sources to pad your account
+- Use windfalls, bonuses, and other unexpected income sources to pad your account.